TheStonedRaider/natives/VEHICLE/ModifyVehicleTopSpeed.md

 // 0x93A3996368C94158 0xE943B09C
 void MODIFY_VEHICLE_TOP_SPEED(Vehicle vehicle, float value);
 ```
+This Isnt Just "top" speed, it also changes the acceleration. not sure why it was renamed.
 ```
 Vehicle power multiplier.
 Does not have to be looped each frame.
 Can be set once.